 Should you die, the issue of financial support may be even more pressing for your family.
 Mortgage payments, day-to-day living expenses, credit card bills, etc. will still have to be met by those you have left behind.
 The Scheme recognises this fact by providing an important extra benefit in the form of a Death Benefit (typically equivalent to twice your annual salary), which is paid to your estate should you die.
 As with your Disability Benefit, this Death Benefit is salary linked - so it changes each year in line with your salary.
-This benefit is provided up until the 31st August after your 65th birthday, or retirement, if earlier.
+This benefit is provided up until age 65, or retirement if earlier.